Clemens85/lxo-react-demo/public/GET_STARTED.md

 You might also want to check out alternatives to using `create-react-app` if you want a more flexible build eg. if you're building a library: https://reactjs.org/docs/create-a-new-react-app.html

+## Docs

+There are some exmaples in this demo project showing how to basically use the recommended libraries with some additional links to the respective documentations.
+If you are new to React, then we recommend to firstly reading some basic tutorials about React.

+A good starting point might be the official tutorial: https://reactjs.org/tutorial/tutorial.html

 ## Adding a router

 We recommend using `react-router` as routing library.
 To use it, save the dependency to your `package.json`: